Nivedita-coder/blog/content/about.md

   might want to know about her.
 ---

-Hey there! 👋 I'm Nivedita.

-I'm a developer who loves exploring complex systems and is passionate about Cloud-Native technologies.
+Hey there! 👋 I'm Nivedita who loves exploring complex systems and is passionate about Cloud-Native technologies.
 I'm always learning, especially through hands-on experience with Open-Source software.

 Connecting with collaborative communities is a big part of my learning journey, where I both contribute and gain insights.